HaLiux/HaLiux-OS-Developement-Project/README.md

 - enhanced privacy, system-level ad- and tracker-blocking
 - GPUs configured for optimal performance and maximum usage

-See the project log and follow the imaginative story of a shipwreck cybespace sailor lost in the void..."
+See the project log and follow the imaginative story of a shipwreck cybespace sailor lost in the void...

 [HaLiux Developement Project Log](https://github.com/HaLiux/HaLiux-OS-Developement-Project/blob/main/HaLiux_develog_000.log)